codevogel/svelte-db-portal/tutorial/1-svelte/README.md

 }
 ```

-Now we can import and use this `Page` interface in our `NavBar.svelte` component:
+Now we can import and use this `PageInfo` interface in our `NavBar.svelte` component:

 ```svelte
 <!-- /src/lib/nav/NavBar.svelte -->